 Through BirdLife International, BWZ was awarded funding to conduct a biocontrol project by the Darwin Initiative of the UK Government for a 4 years project (2017-2021).

 The Darwin Initiative awarded BirdWatch Zambia (BWZ) funding to conduct a biocontrol project “controlling an invasive aquatic plant for improved biodiversity and livelihoods” in the Lukanga swamp Important Bird and Biodiversity Area (IBA).
 This project will control the weed by introducing a very effective and host specific weevil, Cyrtobagous salviniae.
 Weevil damage causes the plants to turn brown and eventually sink and rot.
 Depending on climate and extent of Salvinia infestation, mats sink within 1-3 years.
 This multi-year project seeks to control the weed by introducing a weevil, Cyrtobagous salviniae, a known natural enemy that exclusively feeds on the Kariba weed.
 This is expected to improve habitat conditions for waterbirds, other biodiversity as well as the livelihoods of >2500 fishermen households.

-This project is being conducted in partnership with the Ministry of Livestock and Fisheries, Zambia Agriculture Research Institute (ZARI) and Centre for Agriculture and Bioscience International (CABI), Zambia Environmental Management Agency (ZEMA) and several other partners.
+This project is being conducted in partnership with the Department of Fisheries, Zambia Agriculture Research Institute (ZARI) and Centre for Agriculture and Bioscience International (CABI), Zambia Environmental Management Agency (ZEMA) and several other partners.